sider/sider-docs/docs/enterprise/operation.md

 In addition, these metrics for other services should be also monitored because Sider Enterprise heavily uses them.

 - Disk storage space on MySQL
-- Disk storage space on MiniO
+- Disk storage space on MinIO